superterrific/cms-test/src/posts/wrap-up.md

 alt: ''

 ---
-Now that I've gotten the site set-up and the CMS integrated I have a good idea of the pros and cons of Forestry.
+Now that I've gotten the site set-up and the CMS integrated I have a good idea of the pros and cons.

-Here's a list, come back and clean it up... and add some detail

-Sections:
+First I created the site locally including some content pages with tags, static pages and pagination.
+Then I uploaded it to GitHub and imported it.
+From there I played around with a variety of settings and approaches.

+Here's a look at the three major activities or features.

+{{% tip %}}Tip Body{{% /tip %}}

+## Set Up

+It was easy to set up!
+Without reading any instructions I used the "import your site" flow and was up and running quickly.

 * Set up
 * Editing